KishanDeka/soladyne/README.md

-# TachoDynamo
+# Soladyne

 ## A C++ simulation suite for 2D solar dynamo evolution and tachocline confinement

-TachoDynamo is an object-oriented scientific-computing project for simulating the coupled evolution of magnetic fields and differential rotation inside an axisymmetric solar convection-zone shell.
-Its main scientific goal is to explore how magnetic stresses, turbulent angular-momentum transport, meridional circulation, and spatially varying diffusivity influence the confinement and evolution of the solar tachocline.
+Soladyne is an solar-dynamo MHD simulation package for simulating the coupled evolution of magnetic fields and differential rotation inside an axisymmetric solar convection-zone shell.
+The legacy code is based on Surya fortran code developed in IIA, Bangalore.
+This package includes numerical calculations of angular-momentum transport, meridional circulation, and spatially varying diffusivity and explores how it influence the confinement and evolution of the solar tachocline.

 The numerical solver is implemented in **C++17**.
 A **pybind11** interface exposes the simulation state as NumPy arrays, while a **Streamlit** application provides interactive